Get immigration help you can trust.

 Provincial Nominee Programs (PNPs)

-Most of Canada provinces operate their own mini-immigration programs, called Provincial Nominee Programs or PNPs.
+Most of Canada’s provinces operate their own mini-immigration programs, called Provincial Nominee Programs (PNPs).
 These PNPs allow the provinces to select new immigrants based on their own needs.
 Depending on which province you’d like to call home, a PNP could provide you with a pathway to Canada!

 Each province operates multiple PNP streams with different eligibility requirements.
 For example, the province of British Columbia has one stream for healthcare professionals, another for businesspeople, and another for people who completed university in the province.

 You can check the basic eligibility requirements for all of Canada’s PNP streams using Moving2Canada’s handy PNP Tracker Tool.
-But — if you want to have a more comprehensive analysis of your immigration options — consider booking a consultation with the Perez McKenzie immigration team.
+But if you want to have a more comprehensive analysis of your immigration options, consider booking a consultation with an immigration consultant.

 Study permits: Come to Canada as an international student from Colombia